JeventJN/XMaS/README.md

 On XMaS website, users are divided into 5 types:

 ### Guest:
-- On the home page for guests, there is a banner inviting them to Sign Up as a user on XMaS website.
+- On the Home Page for Guests, there is a banner inviting them to Sign Up as a user on XMaS website.
 ![image](https://github.com/FrenricoChang/XMaS/assets/99463854/7cd4700b-7782-4f68-8f38-56965cd0db64)

     https://github.com/FrenricoChang/XMaS/assets/99463854/56a69b2c-f224-4b58-a7e9-9c8bebcfd014

-- Guests can access the Xtra List to view available Xtras and use the live search feature to find Xtras by name and filter them by category (physical and non-physical) and the da of the Xtra event.
+- Guests can access the Xtra List to view available Xtras and use the live search feature to find Xtras by name and filter them by category (physical and non-physical) and the day of the Xtra event.

     https://github.com/FrenricoChang/XMaS/assets/99463854/e3e961a1-0c8c-4369-930b-f106a65b65eb